Add depth to your academic experiences

 Courses

-Honors Courses include a special sections of The Washburn Experience (HN 101) and Advanced College Writing (EN 300) for Honors students, and special topics classes such as "Science and Technology for World Leaders," "Digital Story Telling" and "Kansas Legislative Experience."
+Honors Courses include a special sections of The Washburn Experience (HN 101) and Advanced College Writing (EN 300 - offered in the Spring only) for Honors students, and special topics classes such as "Science and Technology for World Leaders," "Digital Story Telling" and "Kansas Legislative Experience."

-HN 201 C: Ethical Responsibilities of Leadership (Michaela Saunders)
+HN 201 A: Ethical Responsibilities of Leadership (TBA)

 Survey of the fundamental ethical responsibilities of leadership; requires examination of obstacles to and opportunities for ethical leadership, an understanding of the cultural contexts of leadership and an articulation of a personal ethics statement as a foundation for applied ethics in the leadership process.